Join our ministry

 Where: Lakehoma Church of Christ Fellowship Room, 6:00 p.m.

 Our Benevolence Ministry

 We believe that “whenever we have the opportunity, we should do good to everyone–especially to those in the family of faith” (Galatians 6:10, NLT).
 We help each other and look for ways we can help our neighbors and our community as well.
 We maintain a food pantry, collect money to buy blankets for children, and more.
-Willy Dillard is our deacon over benevolence.
+Gregg Currington is our deacon over benevolence.